 Access to classrooms and personnel is permitted in limited situations by Section 105 ILCS 5/14-8.02(g-5), amended by P.A.
 96-657.
-The following procedures apply to parents/guardians, qualified professionals retained by or on behalf of the parents/guardians, and independent educational evaluators conducting observations and/or evaluations of students with disabilities who attend District programs.
+Guidelines follow:

-- 1. These procedures apply to access requested by the parent/guardian of a student receiving special education services or being evaluated for eligibility, an independent educational evaluator, or a qualified professional retained by or on behalf of a parent/guardian or child.
+- 1. These guidelines apply to access requested by the parent/guardian of a student receiving special education services or being evaluated for eligibility, an independent educational evaluator, or a qualified professional retained by or on behalf of a parent/guardian or child.
 A qualified professional means "an individual who holds credentials to evaluate the child in the domain or domains for which an evaluation is sought or an intern working under the direct supervision of a qualified professional, including a master's or doctoral degree candidate."
 These individuals are referred to in this procedure as visitors. - 2.
 Visitors will be afforded reasonable access to educational facilities, personnel, classrooms, and buildings and to the child.
-To minimize disruption, reasonable access means that the parent(s)/guardian(s) will be limited to a total of three (3) observations per school year during school hours, each observation lasting no more than one (1) hour.
-Observations and/or testing during instructional time as part of an evaluation by and independent educational evaluator or a qualified professional will be limited to a total of three (3) hours per school year, unless a longer duration of time is necessary as determined by the student's IEP team.
+To minimize disruption, reasonable access means that the parent(s)/guardian(s) or qualified professional retained by or on behalf of a parent/guardian or child is allowed access once per school quarter for up to one hour or one class period.
 A visitor may request the authorized administrator to grant longer or additional observations based on individual circumstances and provide any supporting documentation in support of such a request.
 A professional evaluator can request longer or additional observations in his or her initial request.
 The administrator may grant, deny, or modify the request, and the administrator's decision shall be final. - 3.
 Visitors must comply with: - a.
-Board and school policies and procedures, including but not limited to school safety, security, and visitation policies at all times.
+School safety, security, and visitation policies at all times. - b.
+Applicable privacy laws, including those laws protecting the confidentiality of education records such as the federal Family Educational Rights and Privacy Act and the Illinois School Student Records Act. - c.
+Board policy Community Visitors (5015).
+Visitors may not disrupt the educational process.